Do I think it’s wise for you to pay off your mortgage early?

 Inflation is a debtor’s best friend.
-If you have a fixed rate mortgage with a very high balance, you might even want to root for high inflation.
-That is because inflation erodes the value of money, and when inflation is on the rise the value of your mortgage debt becomes less over time.
+That’s because inflation erodes the value of money, and when inflation is rising the value of your mortgage debt falls over time.
 For those who have fixed rate mortgages, the higher the inflation, the faster the value of that debt is reduced.
-Many people ask why they should pay off a fixed rate loan with more expensive dollars today if they strongly suspect those dollars will be worth significantly less within, say, the next five years or so.
+I refuse to pay off my fixed rate loan with more expensive dollars today, knowing that those dollars will be worth significantly less in the future.

-8. You are confident you can get better returns elsewhere.
+8. You’re confident you can get better returns elsewhere.

-Let’s say you have a mortgage with an interest rate of five percent.
-But in reality your effective, after-tax interest rate on your loan is less than that.
-If you are paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25 percent (your tax rate) less than the original 5 percent – or only 3.75 percent.
-After determining your effective interest rate, you may decide the bar is low enough that you’d rather try earning a bigger return elsewhere.
+Let’s say you have a mortgage with an interest rate of 5%.
+But in reality the effective, after-tax interest rate on your loan is less than that.
+If you’re paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25% less than the original 5% — or only 3.75%.
+If the number is low enough, you may feel you can earn bigger returns elsewhere.